withastro/roadmap/proposals/0047-content-layer.md

     digest?: number | string;
     /** The rendered content, if applicable. */ rendered?: RenderedContent;
-    /** When an is deferred, it's rendering is executed at runtime. */
+    /** If an entry is a deferred, its rendering phase is delegated to a virtual module during the runtime phase when calling `renderEntry`. */
     deferredRender: boolean
   }) => boolean;
   values: () => Array<DataEntry>;